Hydra9268/json-loom/README.md

 ## ✨ Features

-- `$imports` for relational JSON sources
+- `$imports` for relational JSON or BSON sources
 - `$ref` syntax with flexible spacing (`product:1`, `product : 1`)
 - `$pick` to project/rename fields
 - `$mode: "link"` to inline just the ID
-- Detects circular refs and missing IDs
+- Detects circular references and missing IDs
+- Validates aliases, IDs, and prevents duplicates
 - Works with arrays (`[{...}]`) or object-maps (`{ "id": {...} }`)
+- Optional `--strict-projection` for safe `$pick`
+- Compile output to either `.json` or `.bson`

 ---